 USGS has had decades of experience in developing country-scale geographic information system (GIS) databases and in performing major geologic mapping and resource assessment programs within the Middle East, Eurasia, Asia and South America.
 The USGS Geospatial Infrastructure Development Project worked to develop an integrated GIS data framework for Afghanistan in order to provide fundamental databases and current, state-of-the-art maps to support natural resource assessment programs and to aid in restoring Afghan geosciences ministries to operational status.

-Working in cooperation with the Afghanistan Geological Survey (AGS), Afghanistan Ministry of Mines and Industries (MMI), and Afghanistan Geology and Cartography Head Office (AGCHO), participants in USGS’ Geospatial Infrastructure Development Project have collected, compiled, and digitized existing geologic, topographic and remote sensing data and used them to produce geologic, cartographic, and satellite image map sets of the entire country.
-They have worked with Afghan partners to develop in-country expertise in various types of mapping, and have also initiated work on a national spatial data infrastructure (NSDI) for Afghanistan.
+Working in cooperation with the Afghanistan Geological Survey (AGS), Afghanistan Ministry of Mines and Industries (MMI), and Afghanistan Geology and Cartography Head Office (AGCHO), project participants collected, compiled, and digitized existing geologic, topographic, and remote sensing data and used them to produce geologic, cartographic, and satellite image map sets of the entire country.
+They also worked with Afghan partners to develop in-country expertise in various types of mapping and initiated work on a national spatial data infrastructure (NSDI) for Afghanistan.

-For a list of all USGS Geospatial Infrastructure Project publications, go here.
+A list of all USGS Geospatial Infrastructure Project publications is available here.